huycuong0610/ticket/README.md

 The following **required** functionality is complete:

-* [ ] Implement required user stories
+* [ x ] Implement required user stories
-* [ ] 10 model tests, 2 route tests, 2 controller tests, 2 view tests.
+* [ x ] 10 model tests, 2 route tests, 2 controller tests, 2 view tests.

 The person with best test coverage will win a small present from the instructor :)

 #### Events

-* [ ] Users can see a list of upcoming events.
+* [ x ] Users can see a list of upcoming events.
 Past events should not be shown.
     * **HINT**: Good candidate for a test.
 You can write test first --> fail --> fast similar to demo
     * Suggestions:
         * Implement `/upcoming` route test to go to 'events#index'